Whilser/Xiaomi-Universal-IR-Remote-Controller-Domoticz-plugin/README.md

 If before pressing **Create** only one level was saved, creates a Push On button, if two levels was saved it a Switch creates, which allows to turn on and off devices with an IR port.
 If 3 or more levels was saved, a selector switch is creates.
 The plugin supports sending several IR commands at once when switching on / off in Domoticz.
 Just press the **Learn** button several times with sending an IR command from the remote before saving the level (**Save** button).

-# Плагин Xiaomi Universal IR-Remote Controller для Domoticz
+# Плагин Xiaomi Universal IR Remote Controller для Domoticz

 # Установка / Install